kennedysgarage/kennedysgarage/_posts/2016-04-28-i-am-the-debater-entp-a.md

 <p>I forget what Benjamin ended up doing with these results.
 I am sure we had some kind of a meeting about it where I must have been daydreaming.
 The point of sharing this with you is to show that knowing these things about yourself can be a great asset.
 As for me, I took it as a bit of an acceptance for who I am.</p>

 <p>Don’t try to be something you are not.
-Accept who you are, try to fix the negative things of course, but own it and use who you are for your advantage.</p>
+Accept who you are, try to fix the negative things of course, but own it and use who you are to your advantage.</p>